-B Domain: Instructional Effectiveness Dimension: Common Cor e Standards Teacher understands and optimizes the delivery foc us of Comm on Core State Standards and the expectations derived from sam • 3 - Effective Obs.
+8 Domain: Instructional Effectiveness Dimension: Common Cor e Standards Teacher understands and optimizes the delivery foc us of Comm on Core State Standards and the expectations derived from same on student learning and achievement.
+3 - Effective Obs.
 1 Obs.
 2 Obs.
 3 Understands and participates in the multi-year conversion process from an emphasis on PASS to an emphasis on CCSS as evidenced by use of alternate instructional strategies and modified content focus aligned with CCSS.
+Comments:

-Comments: Comments.
-Domain: Instructional Effectiveness Dimens sion: Involve s All Learners Teacher uses active learning, questioning techniques a and/or guide ed practices to involve all students. • , 3 1 3 - Effective Obs.
+9 Domain: Instructional Effectiveness Dimension: Involves All Learners Teacher uses active learning, questioning techniques a and/or guide ed practices to involve all students.
+3 - Effective Obs.
 1 Obs.
 2 Obs.
 3 Engages most students in active learning experiences 80 percent of the class time.
 Uses questioning techniques throughout the lesson, scaffolding to at least the mid-level of Bloom's taxonomy.

-Engages students by incorporating their general skills and

-interests into the lesson.
+Provides wait time for some student response and does random checking to ensure the involvement of all learners.
+Engages students by incorporating their general skills and interests into the lesson.
+Comments:

-Domain: Instructional Effectiveness Dimension: Ex plains Content Teacher teaches the objectives through a vari ie ty of me t thods.
+10 Domain: Instructional Effectiveness Dimension: Ex plains Content Teacher teaches the objectives through a var iety of m ethods.
 3 - Effective Obs.
 1 Obs.
 2 Obs.
 3 Uses cooperative learning activities, advance organizers, or other teaching strategies that foster participation and an understanding of the objectives.
-Uses a variety of activities (e.g. modeling, visuals, hands-on activities, demonstrations, gestures, body language and thematic instruction) to support the instructional outcomes and meet varied student needs/learning styles / multiple intelligences.
+Uses a variety of activities (e.g. modeling, visuals, hands-on activities, demonstrations, gestures, body language and thematic instruction) to support the instructional outcomes and meet varied student needs/ learning styles / multiple intelligences.
 Technology is included in the planning process to support instruction, and technology is used on a regular basis as an instructional tool.
+Comments:

-Comments: Domain: Instructional Effectiveness Di mension: Expla ains Directions Teacher gives directions that are clearly state ed and rela ate to the lear ning objectives.
+Domain: Instructional Effectiveness Dir nension: Expla ains Directions Teacher gives directions that are clearly state ed and rela te to the lear ning objectives.
 3 - Effective Obs.
 1 Obs.
 2 Obs.
 3 Provides directions and procedures, in a variety of delivery modes, e.g., verbal, modeling, visual, demonstration, etc., that are clearly stated / presented and relate to the learning objectives.
 Gives students directions for transitions and includes transitioning in the planning process to optimize academic learning time.
 Uses spoken and written language that is clear and correct, conforms to standard English, vocabulary, and is appropriate to students' ages and interests.
+Comments:

-Domain: Instructional Effectiveness Dimens sion: Models Teacher demonstrates / models the desired skill or pro cess.
+12 Domain: Instructional Effectiveness sion: Models Teacher demonstrates / models the desired skill or pro cess.
 3 - Effective Obs.
 1 Obs.
 2 Obs.
 3 Provides demonstrations and modeling of the desired skill or process that are clear and precise to students.
 Comments:

-Teacher checks to determine if students are progressing toward stated objectives.

-3 - Effective

-Obs.
-1 Obs.
+13 Domain: Instructional Effectiveness Dimensi ion: Monitors Teacher checks to determine if students are pr rogressing toward stated objectives.
+3 - Effective Obs.
+1 L Obs.
 2 Obs.
-3

-When appropriate, moves to all areas of the room while students are working on guided practice to promote and reinforce positive student behaviors.
+3 When appropriate, moves to all areas of the room while students are working on guided practice to promote and reinforce positive student behaviors.
 Uses different types of student response techniques, both individual / group.
 Uses student response techniques to increase active engagement.
 Student's understanding is evaluated by feedback.
 Uses wait time of 3-5 seconds (more for more complex questions) after voicing the question.
 Provides opportunity for students formulate more thoughtful responses and allows time for the student to consider supporting evidence.
+Comments: